-1. This Certification Report states the outcome of the Common Criteria (CC) security evaluation of ePass ICAO essential - configuration BAC and EAC ECC, Version 1.0 to the Sponsor, Oberthur Technologies, as summarised on page 2 'Certification Statement' of this report, and is intended to assist prospective consumers when judging the suitability of the IT security of the product for their particular requirements.
+1. This Certification Report states the outcome of the Common Criteria (CC) security evaluation of ePass ICAO essential - configuration BAC and EAC RSA or configuration BAC and EAC ECC, Version 1.0, to the Sponsor, Oberthur Technologies, as summarised on page 2 'Certification Statement' of this report, and is intended to assist prospective consumers when judging the suitability of the IT security of the product for their particular requirements.

 2. The Common Criteria Recognition Arrangement [CCRA] requires the Security Target (ST) to be included with the Certification Report.
 However [CCRA] Appendix I.13 allows the ST to be sanitised by the removal or paraphrasing of proprietary technical information; the resulting document is named "ST-Lite".
-For Oberthur Technologies ePass ICAO essential - configuration BAC and EAC ECC, Version 1.0, the ST is [ST] and the ST-Lite is [ST-Lite].
+For Oberthur Technologies ePass ICAO essential - configuration BAC and EAC RSA or configuration BAC and EAC ECC, Version 1.0, the ST is [ST] and the ST-Lite is [ST-Lite].

-3. Prospective consumers of ePass ICAO essential - configuration BAC and EAC ECC, Version 1.0 should understand the specific scope of the certification by reading this report in conjunction with the Security Target [ST]/[ST-Lite], which specifies the functional, environmental and assurance requirements.
+3. Prospective consumers of ePass ICAO essential - configuration BAC and EAC RSA or configuration BAC and EAC ECC, Version 1.0 should understand the specific scope of the certification by reading this report in conjunction with the Security Target [ST]/[ST-Lite], which specifies the functional, environmental and assurance requirements.